oconnor663/jacko.io/blog/safety_and_soundness.md

   public API is sound.

 [^implicit_return]: When the last line of a Rust function doesn't end in a semicolon, that's an implicit `return`.
+Similarly, if the last line of a code block doesn't end in a semicolon, it's the value of the block.

 [^uninitialized]: An "uninitialized" variable is one that's been given a name but no value.
 This doesn't come up in langauges like Python, which requires